-At the end of a semester on academic probation, students who fail to raise their cumulative GPA to a satisfactory level (see chart above) are suspended from the university and are not eligible to take classes during the next fall/spring/summer semester.
-Students who fail all courses automatically receive academic suspension.
-Students who have been academically suspended and desire to return to Finlandia University after an absence of at least one semester must apply through the Office of Admissions and file a formal appeal form with the University Registrar.
+University after an absence of at least one semester must apply through the Office of Admissions and file a formal appeal form with the University Registrar.
 Students should not expect automatic readmission after serving a period of suspension.
-The University Registrar, in consultation with the Coordinator-Academic Support Services, Financial Aid, Student Accounts, and the student's academic advisor (if available) will review the academic appeals and accept or deny the requests.
+The University Registrar, in consultation with the Director of Academic Success and Student Life, Financial Aid, Student Accounts, and the student's academic advisor (if available) will review the academic appeals and accept or deny the requests.
 Students who are readmitted to Finlandia University after serving a period of suspension and fail to raise their GPA to a satisfactory level in the first semester following academic suspension (see chart above), will be academically dismissed and ineligible to return to Finlandia University until they earn a grade of "C" or better in at least 12 credits of college level courses at another college or university.